Port Phillip Channel Deepening Project

-The Port Phillip Channel Deepening Project (CDP) began on 8 February 2008 to deepen the shipping channels leading to Melbourne, Australia.
+The Port Phillip Channel Deepening Project (PPCDP) began on 8 February 2008 to deepen the shipping channels leading to Melbourne, Australia.

 The project was to deepen channels in Port Phillip to 14 m draught to allow greater access for container ships.
 An estimated A$969 million was to be spent on the works, with $150 million funded by taxpayers.
-The dredging works were conducted by Dutch company Royal Boskalis Westminster for the Port of Melbourne Corporation (PoMC), a statutory body established by the Victorian Government responsible for the running of the port, at a cost of $500 million and was expected to be completed before 31 December 2009, pending auditor reports and various legal actions against the project.
+The dredging works were conducted by Dutch company Royal Boskalis for the Port of Melbourne Corporation (PoMC), a statutory body established by the Victorian Government responsible for the running of the port, at a cost of $500 million and was expected to be completed before 31 December 2009, pending auditor reports and various legal actions against the project.
 This project was to be conducted under a controversial Public-Private-Partnership.

 Operating almost 24 hours a day, the project involved the removal of approximately 22.9 million m^{3} (810 million cu ft) of sand, fine river silt (including about around 3 million m^{3} (110 million cu ft) of contaminated sediment).
 The material removed was transported to designated "dump sites".
 According to numerous scientists, community representatives, environmental and community groups, the dredging would disturb marine plant, animal and microbial life through large areas of the bay.

 The project caused significant controversy among many communities throughout the Victorian population, and was strongly opposed by scientists such as biologists and geologists, the CSIRO, university academics and scientists including Monash University, and many groups representing the community including the Dive Industry of Victoria, the Victorian Greens, the Australian Peak Shippers' Association, and the Victorian National Parks Association.
 The amalgamated community group Blue Wedges held public rallies and several pickets from 2004 to 2008, involving surfers, canoes, kayaks, boats and yachts who put themselves in the path of the dredging ship Queen of the Netherlands, which delayed the project for a time.
 The project eventually began, although under limited conditions, after Blue Wedges won a reprieve in the Federal Court.
 The limited conditions were stripped from 28 March 2008 after ensuing legal proceedings saw the Blue Wedges case dismissed.
 Legal costs were pursued by the state government.